 The coastline of the North Highlands is well known for its rugged cliffs and vast golden beaches and there’s perhaps no finer example of them than Faraid Head.
 This peninsula is located three miles north of Durness on the furthest north-west section of the NC500, so it’s a popular point to take a break from the route.
 To get there from Durness, head to the village of Balnakeil and follow the road that leads north to a small car park at Balnakeil Beach.

 The beach is spectacular – there’s no other word for it – as it arcs its way around a wide, shallow bay that has perfect turquoise waters.

 There’s a minor road that runs through the middle of Faraid Head towards a disused radar station, but my advice is to first walk the two-mile length of the beach and then head inland into the sand dunes at the far end before doubling back along the sand-covered road.

 Keep an eye on the sea as you make your way around as it’s a favourite spot for resting seals and there’s every chance you’ll spot dolphins on the hunt for their next meal.
 It’s also a prime spot for nesting puffins so a decent pair of binoculars will come into their own during your visit.

-After you’ve walked around the peninsula I recommend driving a mile to Balnakeil craft village which is home to a collection of artist workshops who sell a variety of one-of-a-kind pieces, and there’s a nice wee café at the entrance where you’ll be able to refuel hungry bellies with coffee and delicious home-made baked goodies.
+After you’ve walked around the peninsula, I recommend driving a mile to Balnakeil craft village, which is home to a collection of artist workshops that sell a variety of one-of-a-kind pieces, and there’s a nice wee café at the entrance where you’ll be able to refuel hungry bellies with coffee and delicious home-made baked goodies.

 If you can forgive it that slight bending of the truth you’ll have a nice time at John O’ Groats – if you arrive when there aren’t too many tourists.